 When breastfeeding is going well and if you don’t plan on being parted from your baby, a breast pump is not an essential purchase.
 Sometimes it is helpful to remove breast milk from a breast, however a breast pump is not the only way as hand expressing can be very effective.
 This article looks at situations when a breast pump might be useful and answers frequently asked questions.
 It is a companion article to How to Increase Milk Supply When Pumping.

-It can be helpful to express your breast milk in the following situations:
+It can be helpful to express breast milk by pump in the following situations: